SluberskiHomeLab/ditdashdot/README.md

 **DitDashDot** is a simple, clean, and easy-to-configure services dashboard designed specifically for homelabs.
 Built with React.js and containerized with Docker, it provides a central hub to view and manage your homelab services.

-*Version 2.0.0 is out now with major improvements!
-See the [CHANGELOG.md](CHANGELOG.md) for details.*
+*Version 2.1.0 is out now with major improvements! *

 *Partially Vibe-Coded*